near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 ## SDK Collections

-The NEAR SDKs expose collections that are optimized to store large amounts of data in the contract's state.
-These collections are built to have an interface similar to native collections.
+The NEAR SDKs expose collections that are optimized for random access of large amounts of data.
 SDK collections are instantiated using a "prefix", which is used as an index to split the data into chunks.
 This way, SDK collections can defer reading and writing to the store until needed.

+These collections are built to have an interface similar to native collections.

 <details>